adjkamel/depth_hand/README.md

 ### Hand Gesture Recognition from a Sigle Depth image
-This repository contains code for the hand gesture recognition mentioned in the paper: !(Deep gesture interaction for augmented anatomy learning)[https://www.sciencedirect.com/science/article/abs/pii/S0268401217308678]
+This repository contains code for the hand gesture recognition mentioned in the paper: (Deep gesture interaction for augmented anatomy learning)[https://www.sciencedirect.com/science/article/abs/pii/S0268401217308678]

 #### Preprocessing